rossaddison/yii2-house2house/README.md

 **Installation of roles and permissions by migrations**

 To install the above auth tables through a migration instead of through the auth.sql file, use the following command.

+    yii migrate-db-rbac (windows with php path in environment settings)

-Note the **migrate-db-auth** command is included in the **console/config/main.php controllerMap** as a key-value pair.
+Note the **yii migrate-db-rbac** command is included in the **console/config/main.php controllerMap** as a key-value pair.
 The auth migrations are in:

     console/migrations/auth

+To fill the rbac auth tables with roles and permissions relevant to this software: Perform the following command:

+    yii migrate-db-rbac-fill (windows with php path in environment settings)

 **Why are the auth tables important?**